-HMBD-001 is our flagship precision therapy program that targets HER3, a potent driver of tumor growth and resistance against cancer drugs.
+HMBD-001 is our lead precision therapy program that targets HER3, a potent driver of tumor growth and resistance against cancer drugs.

 A member of the EGFR family of receptors, HER3 activation is driven by the dimerization with HER2 or EGFR, triggering the MAPK/PI3K signaling pathway that promotes cancer cell division and growth.
 Dimerization is favored in the presence of the ligand, neuregulin 1 (NRG1) or HER2/EGFR overexpression.
 HER3 has received attention in recent years as it has been implicated in a significant number of cancers and in acquired resistance to other therapies.
 Moreover, a subpopulation of cancer patients has been identified with NRG1 fusions in their tumors; that is, the hybridization of the NRG1 gene with another gene to produce NRG1 fusion proteins that potently activate HER3.